 Picture yourself twenty years from now.
-Hopefully you’re still well and healthy by that time.
+Hopefully, you’re still well and healthy by that time.
 You’re walking up to the attic, or whatever creepy place you keep all the old things, and you’re looking through all these old boxes.
-You blindlessly scuffle through a container and pick out a book.
+You mindlessly scuffle through a container and pick out a book.
 There’s so much dust on it you have to blow it off like in the movies *dramatic music plays*.
-You then realise you’ve just picked out the 2017-2018 SCAN Yearbook.
+You then realize you’ve just picked out the 2017-2018 SCAN Yearbook.
 Oh boy…right in the feels.

 The first pages containing class pictures aren’t so bad, you’re actually surprised some people look nice!
 After all the difference between these pictures and ID face frames was that you could tell Adrien to take the picture as many times as you wanted till you looked suitable.
 My god…why was I wearing that turtleneck sweater?
 Had I forgotten I was in 2018 or did I just have terrible fashion taste?
 Sure enough, your partner notices and is the first to point it out.

 Conclusion: I should’ve worn nice looking clothes.